 The African American Heritage Association of Virginia (AAHA VA), founded in 2002, enlightens and builds enduring alliances critical to untangle topical issues and foster solutions impacting African Americans.
 We work to build sustainable generational wealth and community equity.
 AAHA VA welcomes you as a partner in social justice that spurs wealth creation within African American and indigenous communities globally.
-Personally, join our mailing list or register for Anthony Johnson - Virtual Community Economic Network - VCEN.
+Personally, join our mailing list or register for Anthony Johnson - Virginia Community Economic Network - VCEN.

 Change does not occur in the absence of sacrifice.
 So, ask yourself, "Why should I change?"
 Now, look at your children, grandchildren, or even someone else's child, and you will find your answer because the future belongs to them.